syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Style-and-Appearance.md

                 e-summaryrow
             </td>
             <td>
                 This class is added to cells of summary row.
-This to override background color of summary.
+This to override the background color of summary.
             </td>
         </tr>
     </table>

-## Toolbar Customization
+## Toolbar customization

-To customize toolbar, you need to use toolbar default CSS class to override icon in toolbar.
+To customize toolbar, you need to use the toolbar default CSS class to override icon in toolbar.

 {% seealso %} [customize toolbar ](http://www.syncfusion.com/kb/5076/how-to-change-custom-icons-for-default-edit-toolbar-items "customize toolbar") {% endseealso %}